r3bl-org/stay-awake-app/docs/android-services-article.md

 ![](lifecycles.png)

-The following are some key points to note in this diagram.
+The following are high level points to note in this diagram.
+The details for all of these points (and clarifications to them) are going to be provided in the rest of the article.

-- The Service's onCreate() method is called when it's created.
-It then spawns a Thread or an Executor.
-When this Thread finishes, it lets the Service know that by calling stopSelf().
+- The Service's onCreate() method is called when it is created (by starting it or binding to it).
+    - It then spawns a Thread or an Executor some time after it has been created.
+    - When this Thread finishes, it lets the Service know that by calling stopSelf().
 This is a very common pattern in Service implementations.
 - The code that you write in your Thread or Executor task will have to tell the service whether the background thread has started or stopped.
-So when the Thread starts up it has to set the started state of the service (by calling startService()).
+    - When the Thread starts up it has to set the started state of the service (by calling startService()).
-  And when the Thread stops it has to call stopSelf().
+    - And when the Thread stops it has to call stopSelf().
 - The Service's onDestroy() method is called by the Android system only when you've let the service kow that it's time stop.
 The Service doesn't know what is going on in the code running in your Thread or Executor task - it is your responsibility to let